Should You Draft Greg Olsen in 2020?

 The Panthers offense has a whole has a new look, with Teddy Bridgewater at the helm, joined by a whole slew of backup quarterbacks, including former XFL standout P.J.
 Walker.
 Robby Anderson and Seth Roberts are added to a receiver unit already held down by D.J.
 Moore and Curtis Samuel.
 That’s an abundance of mouths to feed in an offense that’s already dominated by multi-tasker Christian McCaffrey.

 Thomas could be a nice dart throw in late rounds of best-ball leagues, but isn’t in the starter conversation in redraft formats.
-John Paulsen currently has him as TE22 in his never-too-early rankings heading into the season.
+John Paulsen currently has him as TE18 in his rankings heading into the season.

 Greg Olsen’s move to Seattle is a situation with great potential, but can also see him limited by injury and shared workload.
 Jacob Hollister was third in the Seahawks offense in targets last season with 59 in just 10 games, so the workload is there, but Olsen’s ceiling may not be too high given the other players around him in this offense.

 Olsen looks like a great option at the back end of drafts, for players looking for a TE2, or perhaps a later-round stab in best-ball leagues.
-If undrafted, Olsen may end up a nice streamer depending on Will Dissly’s heath and the way their workload shakes out.
-Olsen is currently TE21 in John Paulsen’s never-too-early rankings, with Dissly at TE24.
+If undrafted, Olsen may end up a nice streamer depending on Will Dissly’s health and the way their workload shakes out.
+Olsen is currently TE22 in John Paulsen’s rankings, with Dissly at TE25.